Informal dining in Chelsea

-Toms Kitchen is the informal counterpart to Tom Aikens eponymous Michelin starred restaurant.
-It is awkwardly positioned just beyond the reach of both South Kensington and Sloane Square, which means it must please that much more.
+Toms Kitchen is the informal counterpart to Tom Aikens eponymous Michelin starred restaurant, positioned between both South Kensington and Sloane Square, square in the middle of Chelsea.

 The next course of 7 hour confit shoulder of lamb is meant to be shared between two people, but is more than enough for three.
 Texturally, the meat is superb – falling off the bone in generous slabs.
-The taste is disappointing, being far too tangy from the balsamic and red wine input.
+The taste is disappointing, being far too tangy from the balsamic.
 I find myself, for once, craving the more traditional garlic and rosemary warmth, lamenting at its absence.